speedreeder/StarWars5e.Core/StarWars5e.Parser/Sources/EC_Equipment.md

 The fragmentation rocket is the most common ammunition type for the rocket launcher.
 On a hit, the target takes 3d6 kinetic damage.
 Hit or miss, the rocket then explodes.
 The target and each creature within 10 feet must make a Dexterity saving throw (DC equal to 8 + your proficiency bonus + your Dexterity modifier), taking 3d6 kinetic damage on a failed save, or half as much on a succesful one.

 #### Rocket, Ion
 The ion rocket is a specialized ammunition type for the rocket launcher.
 On a hit, the target takes 3d6 kinetic damage.
 Hit or miss, the rocket then explodes.
 The target and each creature within 10 feet must make a Dexterity saving throw (DC equal to 8 + your proficiency bonus + your Dexterity modifier), taking 3d4 ion damage on a failed save, or half as much on a succesful one.
-Any electronics within the blast radius that arenï¿½t being worn or carried are disabled until rebooted.
+Any electronics within the blast radius that aren’t being worn or carried are disabled until rebooted.

 #### Rocket, Plasma
 The plasma rocket is a specialized ammunition type for the rocket launcher.
 On a hit, the target takes 3d6 kinetic damage.
 Hit or miss, the rocket then explodes, coating the area in a 15-foot radius around it in fire that burns for 1 minute.
 When a creature enters the fire or starts its turn there it must make a Dexterity saving throw (DC equal to 8 + your proficiency bonus + your Dexterity modifier), taking 2d6 fire damage, or half as much on a successful one.
 A construct makes this save with disadvantage.